Ex-Trump national security adviser Bolton charged in probe of mishandling of classified information

-GREENBELT, Md. — Former Trump administration national security adviser John Bolton was charged Thursday in a federal investigation into the potential mishandling of classified information, a person familiar with the matter told The Associated Press.
+GREENBELT, Md. — Former Trump administration national security adviser John Bolton was charged Thursday with illegally storing and transmitting classified information.

 The investigation into Bolton, who served for more than a year in President Donald Trump’s first administration before being fired in 2019, burst into public view in August when the FBI searched his home in Maryland and his office in Washington for classified records he may have held onto from his years in government.